TehSeph/ToS-Addons/README.md

 Hides pet stats and disables the annoying pet ring-menu.
 No more pets getting in the way of talking to NPCs or accidentally opening their menu in the middle of a fight!
 Fuck pets!

-*TODO: Disable targeting for pets.*
+*TODO: Disable targeting on pets.*

 ---